Words from 6 Latin Verbs of Motion

 oppressive, pressure, repression, repressive, suppression.

 - To attend is to

-be present at a gathering or to go there consistently.
+be present at a gathering.
 In the U.S., children

 attend school nine months of the year.
 Many professionals attend an annual